PewDiePie Calls Out the 'Old-School Media' For Spiteful Dishonesty

 but anti-zionist is generally a cover for being anti-Jewish.
 After all, just about everybody else has a "homeland".
 But for some reason the idea of the Jews having a homeland drives people berserk.
 Which kind of makes you wonder...

 Jews haven't had a "homeland" in more than 2000 years.
-Putting natives population in camps so that you can move somewhere your great-great-great-("...-"*100)-great-grand-father lived is just plai
+Putting natives population in camps so that you can move somewhere your great-great-great-("...-"*100)-great-grand-father lived is just plain wrong.

 Re: (Score:2)